christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 1. `instanceId` is the orchestration correlation key and must always be present.
 2. `runId` is required on both message types so Durable event handling and later diagnostics remain consistent.
 3. `runAttempt` should be included from the start even if the initial implementation only needs attempt `1`.
+4. `MessageType` already carries the lifecycle state, so payload `status` should not be duplicated in the inner workflow queue payload.
-4. `environment` should refer to the primary environment used for queue publication.
+5. `environment` should refer to the primary environment used for queue publication.
-5. `repository` should be the full `owner/repo` string for diagnostics and defensive validation.
+6. `repository` should be the full `owner/repo` string for diagnostics and defensive validation.
-6. Queue publishers should serialize the outer `MessageBody` once and should serialize the inner payload once into `MessageBody.Data`.
+7. Queue publishers should serialize the outer `MessageBody` once and should serialize the inner payload once into `MessageBody.Data`.
-7. The Functions consumer should treat the tuple `instanceId` plus `runId` plus `runAttempt` plus message type as the minimum duplicate-detection key.
+8. The Functions consumer should treat the tuple `instanceId` plus `runId` plus `runAttempt` plus message type as the minimum duplicate-detection key.
-8. Repeated queue messages with the same duplicate-detection key must not cause duplicate durable side effects.
+9. Repeated queue messages with the same duplicate-detection key must not cause duplicate durable side effects.

 ### Steps